Motivational Quotes for Sales Team to Achieve Targets

 1. Adam’s Equity Theory (1963)

 John Stacey Adams proposed equity theory in 1963 to explain how individuals strive for fairness and justice in an organizational context.
 Adam’s equity theory explains the process of motivation; therefore, it is a process theory.
-Equity theory determines the resources provided by organizations for employees and the outcome ratio received from them.
-It is a give-and-take relationship like reciprocity.
+Equity theory examines the resources provided by organizations to employees and the outcome ratio they receive.
+It is a give-and-take relationship, characterized by reciprocity.

-According to Adams’ Equity Theory (1963), a fair balance between employees’ input and output factors motivates employees to enhance productivity.
+According to Adams’ Equity Theory (1963), a fair balance between employees’ inputs and outputs motivates employees to increase productivity.
 A strong and positive relationship between employees and organizations yields better outcomes.

-The input factors of equity theory comprise employees’ dedication, hard work, effort, skill, experience, enthusiasm, and so more.
+The input factors in equity theory include employees’ dedication, hard work, effort, skill, experience, and enthusiasm.

-The output elements of equity include salary, respect, acknowledgment, recognition, and more.
+The dimensions of equity include salary, respect, acknowledgment, recognition, and others.

 The model is based on our evaluation and comparison of outputs and inputs with relevant others.